bolderbrush10/SearchlightAssault/README.md

 _control.lua_             - handles event registrations & filtering, calls behavior from the control-\*.lua files
 _control-gestalt.lua_     - controls foe seeking behavior, range-boosting behavior, etc. Interacts with other control-\* files
-_control-searchlight.lua_ - behaviors for the searchlight itself when created / alarms are raised, etc _control-tunion.lua_      - behaviors for range-boosting turrets and filtering incompatible turrets per mod settings _control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
+_control-searchlight.lua_ - behaviors for the searchlight itself when created / alarms are raised, etc _control-tunion.lua_      - behaviors for range-boosting turrets _control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
 _control-forces.lua_      - sets up the forces assigned to hidden entities and handles force migrations _control-gui.lua_         - Graphical User Interface controls, for displaying windows allowing control of searchlights to players
-_control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them
+_control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-blocklist.lua_   - controls for filtering incompatible turrets per mod settings and remote interfaces _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them

 _sl-relation.lua_         - a simple matrix to help track relations between turrets, foes, and searchlights